 Many popular BitTorrent websites like ThePirateBay, Torrentz, and TorrentHound are therefore blocked.
 Overall, almost 1,000 file-sharing domains are blocked by ISPs like Telstra.

-Torrenting Laws In Canada
+Torrenting Laws in Canada

 Since January 2014, the Copyright Modernization Act has required Canadian ISPs like Bell to send notices to copyright violators using their services.